kubernetes/website/content/en/blog/_posts/2021-08-11-support-for-HostProcess-Containers/index.md

 operations and functionalities that require host access while retaining versioning and deployment methods provided by containers.
 This allows Windows containers to be used for a variety of device plugin, storage, and networking management scenarios in Kubernetes.
-With this comes the enablement of host network mode--allowing HostProcess containers to be created within the host's network namespace instead of their own.
+With this comes the enablement of host network mode—allowing HostProcess containers to be created within the host's network namespace instead of their own.
 HostProcess containers can also be built on top of existing Windows server 2019 (or later) base images, managed through the Windows container runtime, and run